chipsalliance/Surelog/README.md

 Linter, Simulator, Synthesys tool, Formal tools can use this front-end and be developed either as plugins (linked with) or use this front-end as an intermediate step of their compilation flows using the on-disk memory models (down-converter).

+# Contributing to this project

+This project is open for contribution, any user who needs features built-in or Verilog enthousiast are welcome.

 # Features

 The preprocessor and the parser use Antlr 4.72 as a parser generator.